Mike Huckabee: Organizations

-Huckabee was made the chair of the Southern Governors' Association in 1999 and served in capacity through 2000.
+Huckabee was made the chair of the Southern Governors' Association in 1999 and served in that capacity through 2000.
 He has chaired the Southern Growth Policies Board, the Southern Regional Education Board, the Southern Technology Council, the Interstate Oil and Gas Compact Commission, and the Education Commission of the States.
 He is also a member of the Republican Governors Association and former chairman of the National Governors Association.
 Huckabee is chairman of the conservative political action committees Vertical Politics Institute and Huck PAC.

 In 2006, Huckabee was initiated as an honorary member of Tau Kappa Epsilon (TKE) Fraternity, motivated in part by his son David being an involved TKE member at Arkansas State University.

 In July 2010, Huckabee became a fundraiser on behalf of for-profit Victory University in Memphis, Tennessee, and was designated Chancellor of the Victory University Foundation.

 Huckabee was appointed to the Board of Trustees of the Kennedy Center by President Donald Trump in March 2019.
 His term on the board expired in September 2024.